Skip to content

 Wallet API

-Wallet endpoints expose the user's address, balance, transaction history, and let them sign + submit transfer transactions or download an encrypted backup of their keypair.
+Wallet endpoints expose the user's address, balance, and transaction history, and allow signing and submitting transfer transactions or downloading an encrypted backup of the keypair.

 All endpoints below require a session cookie.